 Starts at $0 + state fees and only takes 5-10 minutes

 Mutual fund distributions represent capital gains and dividend or interest income generated by the fund for its investors during a calendar year.
-One mutual fund distribution example is net capital gains distributions that come from profits on the sale of a mutual fund’s holdings.
+One example is net capital gains distributions that come from profits on the sale of a mutual fund’s holdings.
 A capital gains distribution is a cash payment made by a mutual fund’s owner.
-If a mutual fund holds a capital asset for more than one year and then sells it, the fund usually passes on the profit to you as a capital gains distribution.
+If a mutual fund holds a capital asset for more than one year and then sells it, the fund usually passes on the profit as a capital gains distribution.
 For many investors, this helps a great deal with their taxes.

 With securities like stocks or bonds, distributions come in the form of payment interest, principal, or dividends to shareholders or bondholders.
 Corporations can reinvest their profits back into their business.
 However, distribution advantages include a corporation’s ability to pay a portion of the profit to its shareholders in the form of a dividend.